gerardroche/gerardroche.github.io/_posts/2023-05-23-neovintageous-goto-symbol.md

 ![Blade Runner (1982)](/assets/blade-runner.webp)

-You can go to any symbol in a project via *Menu &gt; Goto &gt; Goto Symbol in Project* but why work so hard.
+You can go to any symbol in a project via *Menu → Goto → Goto Symbol in Project* but why work so hard.
 [Create a mapping](/2022/11/21/vimrc-and-neovintageousrc/):

 ```vim
 noremap <D-i> :GotoSymbolInProject<CR>